 Executive summary

-Global energy grids have proven to be a dynamic entity, while facing several critical problems hindering its improvement.
-Specifically, this brief covers outdated infrastructure, insufficient government investment, and the difficulty of integrating renewable energy sources.
+Global energy grids are dynamic entities, yet several problems continue to hinder their development.
+This brief will look into three key issues: the outdated infrastructure, insufficient government investment, and the difficulty of integrating renewable energy sources.

 Overview

-The development of energy grid infrastructure has encountered challenges with the growing pressure to produce more energy in order to meet increasing demand.
-In addition, there has been difficulty in connecting renewable energy sources with the grid, raising questions about decarbonization of the electricity supply, grid reliability, and energy efficiency.
+As the demand for energy rapidly increases, the development of energy grid infrastructure faces major challenges.
+There has been difficulty integrating renewable energy sources into the grid, raising questions about decarbonization of the electricity supply, grid reliability, and energy efficiency.

 Pointed Summary

-- Outdated Infrastructure: Many power grids cannot handle current and future energy demands, becoming prone to outages, inefficiencies, and high maintenance costs.
+- Outdated Infrastructure: Many power grids cannot handle current energy demands, becoming prone to outages, inefficiencies, and high maintenance costs.

 - Integration of Renewables: The intermittent nature of renewable energy requires more advanced power grid storages and management systems to accommodate and maintain increased energy supply.

-- Lack of Investment: While investment in energy sources have almost doubled since 2010, global investment in energy grids has hardly changed, staying stagnant at about USD 300 billion annually1.
+- Lack of Investment: While investment in energy sources has almost doubled since 2010, global investment in energy grids has hardly changed, staying stagnant at about $300 billion annually1.

 Relevance

-The growing backlog of renewable energy projects awaiting grid connections highlight the importance of developing energy grid infrastructure.
+The growing backlog of renewable energy projects awaiting grid connection highlights the importance of developing this infrastructure.
 More than 3,000 gigawatts (GW) of renewable energy projects, where more than 1,500 GW are in advanced stages, queue globally and constitute a substantial barrier in the transition to net-zero emissions.
-Furthermore, extreme weather events exacerbated by climate change add an additional strain on aging grids.
-As a result, debate continues on how to improve energy grid infrastructure to ensure energy security and achieve climate targets.
+Furthermore, extreme weather events put additional strain on aging grids.
+As a result, debate continues on how to improve grid infrastructure, ensure energy security, and achieve climate targets.

 History